 The Building and Development Division oversees plans review, permitting and enforcement of City building, development and environmental codes and ordinances.
 The division ensures compliance with local and state laws through a comprehensive inspections program based on the technical expertise of staff, combined with active community involvement.

-Contact: Chris McCrary, Manager of Building and Land Development
+Contact: Jesus Davila, Manager of Building and Land Development

 Community Development: Planning and Zoning Division